jorpadi/LogReviewer/README.md

 - Stateful and stateless checkers
 - Time-based anomaly detection (uptime gaps)
 - Extensible domain separation (engine, laser, common)
+- Output files such as: text, csv, png and word or pdf.

 ## Project Status
 Early development – architecture and foundations in progress.